 - Friendships & travel

-Many of these life areas may be useful to improve especially after divorce because it is such a polarizing occurrence.
-Perhaps you lost friendships, your health has been neglected or your personal finances took a hit in the fallout.
-Or maybe you’re just ready to move on from the past with new romantic relationships, career opportunities or an exciting trip that you have been waiting to take.
+Many of these life areas may be useful to improve upon, especially after divorce, because it is such a polarizing occurrence.
+Perhaps you lost friendships, your health has been neglected, or your personal finances took a hit in the fallout.
+Or maybe you’re just ready to move on from the past with new romantic relationships, career opportunities, or an exciting trip that you have been waiting to take.

 No matter the circumstance, feng shui is a viable option for constructive growth and possibilities.
 Take a personal inventory, choose the life areas that you would like to enhance and start painting or accessorizing with the corresponding colors.
 For example, if you would like to optimize for wealth, focus on the far left corner of your home and fill that area with purple hues through painting and accessorizing.

-You can also include lucky objects that signify prosperity to you — this is an amazing place to store valuables and items with notable meaning to you (anyone else still have the first dollar they’ve ever earned?)
+You can also include lucky objects that signify prosperity to you – this is an amazing place to store valuables and items with notable meaning to you (does anyone else still have the first dollar they’ve ever earned?).

 Start with the bed.
 Position your frame in the commanding position.
 This position helps you deal with whatever life may throw at you over the course of the day while taking control of your individual state of mind.
 Your bed should face the door yet not completely at the entrance.
 Instead, utilize a diagonal orientation if you have space or choose a wall that is facing the doorway yet not directly opposite.

 If you’re still haunted by ghosts of relationships past, there are several other ways to clear out bad energy.
-Own your space by removing any photos of people who are not sleeping in that specific bedroom to concentrate POSITIVE vibes on yourself.
-Dispose of any other shared items, like mattresses and bedding, that may cause stress or detrimental thoughts about your ex-spouse.
+Own your space by removing photos of people not sleeping in that specific bedroom to concentrate POSITIVE vibes on yourself.
+Dispose of any other shared items, like mattresses and bedding that may cause stress or detrimental thoughts about your ex-spouse.
 In fact, it may be time to get a new mattress altogether.

 Further the feng shui of your bedroom by choosing simple wall art rather than bulky, overbearing pieces.
-Consider art that promotes tranquility such as natural landscapes instead.
+Consider art that promotes tranquility, such as natural landscapes, instead.
 Try to keep the accents in your room in pairs, such as end tables or decorative throw pillows.
-Each of these techniques are known for creating harmony and balancing energy in a space.
+Each of these techniques is known for creating harmony and balancing energy in a space.

 While the arrangement of furniture in the bedroom is vital in terms of feng shui, getting a good night’s sleep is also one of the best ways to take care of yourself after a divorce.
-Sticking to a schedule, exercise and herbal remedies such as essential oils that promote relaxation before sleep are all great ways to improve sleep.
+Sticking to a schedule, exercise, and herbal remedies such as essential oils that promote relaxation are all great ways to improve sleep.

-Feng shui is not a total cure-all for the negative side effects of divorce and implementing it may not help leaps and bounds at first.
+Feng shui is not a total cure-all for the negative side effects of divorce, and implementing it may not help in leaps and bounds at first.
 However, it can be a healthy way to get a fresh start and lead to more mindful living or an improved outlook.
-Pair that with proven stress management techniques and you’re sure to create more positive spaces and thoughts in your life.
+Pair that with proven stress management techniques, and you’re sure to create more positive spaces and thoughts in your life.